micro-lc/micro-lc.github.io/docs/micro-lc/authentication.md

 To evaluate, in the `aclExpression` is injected the `groups` object, take from the current user profiles (i.e. `groups.admin && groups.ceo`)
 :::

-The match between the `aclExpression` and the current user profiles is made by **be-config**, which must receive them in a header whose name can be customized in **be-config** instance thanks to the environment variable `GROUPS_HEADER_KEY`.
+The match between the `aclExpression` and the current user profiles is made by **be-config**.
+**Be-config** must receive the user profile in a header.
+Thanks to the environment variable `GROUPS_HEADER_KEY`, you can customize the names of the user profiles in **be-config** instance.

 The only supported separator for the profiles injected in header is the comma `,` (i.e. `admin,developer,owner`).

 :::warning
-`micro-lc` doesn't inject any header: they must be provided using external services.
+`micro-lc` doesn't inject any header: they must be provided by external services.
 :::